JiapengYu-03/Strategy-evolution-on-networks-under-payoff-uncertainty-and-risk-preference/README.md

 --f_get_bcratio_average: function to calculate the critical benefit-to-cost ratio of any networks under payoff uncertainty and risk preference.

-An important example is provided to show the calculation of the critical benefit-to-cost ratio of a given well-mixed network:
+An important example is provided to show the calculation of the critical benefit-to-cost ratio of a given complete graph:

---Main_well_mixed.m: calculate the critical benefit-to-cost ratio of a given well-mixed network.
+--Main_well_mixed.m: calculate the critical benefit-to-cost ratio of a given complete graph.

 QUESTIONS
 ---------